Tag: health disparities

 Contributing Writer

-Nathanael is a medical student at Florida International University Herbert Wertheim College of Medicine in Miami, FL, Class of 2025.
-In 2020, he graduated from Johns Hopkins University with a bachelor of arts in public health and natural sciences.
-Prior to medical school, he worked as a research coordinator in pulmonary and critical care medicine at Johns Hopkins Hospital.
-Outside of medicine, he enjoys watching and playing sports, relaxing at the beach and listening to music.
+Juliet is a third year medical student at Florida International University Herbert Wertheim College of Medicine in Miami, FL, Class of 2025.
+In 2019, she graduated from Florida International University with a bachelor of science in biological sciences.
+Prior to medical school, she worked as a phlebotomist at Palmetto General Hospital.
+Outside of medicine, she enjoys going on walks with her dog, gardening and traveling.
+After graduating medical school, Juliet would like to pursue a career in anesthesiology.

 Less Likely to Get a Kidney if You’re a Minority—Even if You’re a Kid!